The Long Story

 A month after his death, I began writing my first novel.

-I finished my undergraduate degree with a fervor fueled by sadness.
+I finished my undergraduate degree with a sadness-fueled fervor.
 After graduating, I continued to work in theatre, but I no longer wanted to act.
 I had lost interest in pretending to be somebody else.
 I created a solo show, called Living Things, at Battersea Arts Center.
 There were stories, songs, glowing eggs and a spiderweb of sellotape.
 It was my first step into performing 'as myself' and the beginning of what I now imagine will be a life-long exploration of loss.
 This began my work as a storyteller and performance poet.

-Between 2013 and 2017 I wrote and performed frequently, creating a series of stories after the Brothers Grimm, which I took to festivals and schools, and gigging all over the place at poetry nights and slams, making it the final of the UK National Poetry Slam.
+Between 2013 and 2017 I wrote and performed frequently, creating a series of stories after the Brothers Grimm, which I took to festivals and schools, and gigging all over the place at poetry nights and slams, including making it the final of the UK National Poetry Slam at the Albert Hall.

 I also worked as a playwright during this time.
 In 2014 I wrote, The Surplus, which was commissioned by Young Vic Taking Part and performed at the Young Vic in 2015 by cast of 60 young people.
-Rachel Lincoln and I developed early-years show Nest, together, and I wrote a play for FAT CONTENT called Skin of the Teeth.
+Rachel Lincoln and I developed early-years show Nest together, and I wrote a play for FAT CONTENT called Skin of the Teeth.
 I read plays for Soho Theatre and worked as a dramaturg.
-And I ran dozens of creative workshops in schools and arts centers and led community projects from creating shows in hospices (which really are some of the most vital places one could ever spend time in) to performance and poetry projects with older people and disabled young adults.
+I ran dozens of creative workshops in schools and arts centers.
+I led community projects, from creating shows in hospices (which really are some of the most vital places one could ever spend time in) to performance and poetry projects with older people and disabled young adults.